Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Results and Discussion

-Thus, in each case of a different three-body input ($B_3$), a constant value $a^\infty_3$ is obtained, as demanded by renormalization invariance, which represents our predicted three-body scattering length.
-In particular, our limiting inputs $B_3=2.886$~MeV and $4.06$~MeV, lead to $a_{3}^{\infty}= 4.860$~fm and $2.573$~fm respectively.
-In addition, Table~\ref{tab:3} displays the other intermediate results corresponding to two more existing model inputs, namely, $B_3=3.89$~MeV and $3.00$~MeV, from the Faddeev analyses, Refs.~\cite{Garcilazo:2016ylj,Garcilazo:2016ams}.
-In this context, we note that for a possible negative choice of the ${}^3S_1$ $\Xi^- n$ scattering length, e.g., the NLO chiral EFT prediction $a^{(1)}_{\Xi n}=-1.17$~fm~\cite{Haidenbauer:2018gvg}, the $(\Xi^- n)_t$ sub-system is unbound with an undefined kinematical particle-dimer scattering domain, i.e., $-{\mathcal B}_2\leq E \leq 0$.
-In this case the scattering domain is only definable above the three-particle break-up threshold, i.e., $E>0$, which is beyond the interest of our work.
-It is also noteworthy from the table that $a^\infty_{3}$ decreases with increasing $B_3$, as anticipated by our naive expectation $a^\infty_{3}\sim 1/\sqrt{2\mu_{n(\Xi n)} B_3}$. \\
+Hence, for each $B_3$ input a constant value $a^\infty_3$ is obtained, as demanded by renormalization invariance, representing our predicted three-body scattering length.
+In particular, our limiting benchmark inputs, $B_3=2.886$~MeV and $4.06$~MeV, lead to $a_{3}^{\infty}= 4.860$~fm and $2.573$~fm respectively.
+In addition, our summary Table~\ref{tab:3} displays some intermediate results corresponding to two other existing model predictions, namely, $B_3=3.89$~MeV and $3.00$~MeV, from the Faddeev calculations analyses of Refs.~\cite{Garcilazo:2016ylj,Garcilazo:2016ams}.
+Here we point out that for possible negative choice of the ${}^3S_1$ $\Xi^- n$ scattering length, such as the two recent SU(3) chiral EFT predictions, namely, $a^{(1)}_{\Xi n}=-0.09,\,-1.17$~fm~\cite{Li:2018tbt,Haidenbauer:2018gvg}, the $(\Xi^- n)_t$ sub-system is unbound with no kinematical particle-dimer scattering domain below the three-particle break-up threshold, i.e., $E<0$. \\